CLOSED CHURCHES WITHIN THE

 Directions:

-From the cross roads in West Burlington on US 6, go south 0.5
+From the cross roads in West

-miles to Fairview Road.
-Go east on
+Burlington on US 6, go south 0.5 miles to Fairview Road.
+Go east on Fairview

-Fairview Road 1 mile to the intersection where the main road turns to the
+Road 1 mile to the intersection where the main road turns to the right.
+Continue straight ahead for 0.5 miles.
+The church stood on the right side of the

-side of the road, in an area now overgrown.
+road, in an area now overgrown.

 Historic Conference: